MarijnKoesen/esp32_p1meter_mqtt/README.md

 Software for the ESP2866 that sends P1 smart meter data to an MQTT broker (with OTA firmware updates)

-This project is a simplified version of [Flip Hess' project](https://github.com/fliphess/esp8266_p1meter)

 ## Connection of the P1 meter to the ESP8266